 While there’s a great deal of responsibility for the brands and content creators to make sure they’re following the rules (not least because they’ll be the ones paying the chunky fines) regulators like the FTC feel that social media platforms should be doing much more to promote transparent marketing in their feeds.

 The reality is that, with more than 80% of users following a business on Instagram, brands are integral to that platform’s experience.

-But, with the FTC becoming increasingly forceful about ‘clear and conspicuous’ disclosure of any paid activity, Instagram have recognised the need to make things simpler for brands and content creators – and more obvious for the platform’s users.
+But, with the FTC becoming increasingly forceful about ‘clear and conspicuous’ disclosure of any paid activity, Instagram has recognised the need to make things simpler for brands and content creators – and more obvious for the platform’s users.

 In other words, the days of being able to bury the required #sp or #ad way down a list of hashtags (something that particularly ticks off the FTC) are probably coming to an end with new, simpler and far more effective ways to signal a paid partnership.